eik-lib/website/docs/mapping_import_map.md

 Import Maps are a fairly new concept and will hopefully be supported in browsers in the close future.
 Import Maps allow [ECMA Script Modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) "bare" import specifiers, such as `import {html, render} from 'lit-html'` which will throw when used in a browser, to work by being mapped to a relative or absolute URLs the browser can use to load the module.

-In other words; in a ESM we can import a module like so:
+In other words; in an ESM we can import a module like so:

 ```js
 import {html, render} from 'lit-html';